serdimoa/charting/Package-Content.md

 Charting Library package is available on GitHub.
 You may check out the latest stable version (`master` branch) or the most recent development build (`unstable` branch).
 To have an access to this repo please contact us.

-You can check Charting Library version by executing "TradingView.version()" in a browser console.
+You can check Charting Library version by executing `TradingView.version()` in a browser console.

 ###Package content